dnurzynski/paper_trail/README.md

 * Can be turned off/on per class (useful for migrations).
 * Can be turned off/on globally (useful for testing).
 * No configuration necessary.
-* Stores everything in a single database table (generates migration for you).
+* Stores everything in a single database table by default (generates migration for you), or can use separate tables for separate models.
+* Supports custom version classes so different models' versions can have different behaviour.
 * Thoroughly tested.
 * Threadsafe.